maevelander/wp-knowledgebase/readme.txt

 * Works across all major browsers and devices - IE8+, Safari, Firefox, Chrome
 * Editable slug (default is /knowledgebase )

+= Important =

-On activation, the plugin will create a page called "Knowledgebase" and on that page there will be the shortcode `[kbe_knowledgebase]` with page template "KBE" assigned.
-The plugin also copies that page template and related CSS into your active theme.
-You can directly edit those files to adjust the layout and design of the knowledgebase.
+On activation, the plugin will create a page called "Knowledgebase" and on that page there will be the shortcode `[kbe_knowledgebase]`.
+If you want to change the slug of that page do so via the WP Knowledgebase settings.

+= Advanced Customisation =

+Developers, you can completely customise the way the WP Knowledgebase displays by copying the plugin templates to your theme and customising them there.
+You may be familiar with this method of templating as used by WooCommerce.

+In the plugin's root directory you will find a folder called `template`.
+You can override that folder and any of the files within, by copying them into your active theme and renaming the folder to `/yourtheme/wp_knowledgebase`.
+WP Knowledgebase plugin will automatically load any template files you have in that folder in your theme, and use them instead of its default template files.
+If no such folder or files exist in your theme, it will use the ones from the plugin.

+This is the safest way to customise the WP Knowledebase templates, as it means that your changes will not be overwritten when the plugin updates.

 = Official Demo =